9 Sights in Cannes, France (with Map and Images)

 3. Chapelle de la Trinité

-The chapel of the Trinity is one of the seven chapels, six of which remain-Saint-Pierre, Saint-Caprais, Saint-Michel, Saint-Porcaire, Saint-Sauveur and La Trinité-which were on the island Saint-Honorat, around Lérins Abbey, located in the Baie de Cannes, in the French department of Alpes-Maritimes in the Provence-Alpes-Côte d'Azur region.
+The Trinity Chapel is one of seven chapels, six of which remain - Saint-Pierre, Saint-Caprais, Saint-Michel, Saint-Porcaire, Saint-Sauveur and the Trinity - which were located on the island Saint-Honorat, around the Abbey of Lérins, located in the Bay of Cannes, in the French department of Alpes-Maritimes in the Provence-Alpes-Côte d'Azur region.

 4. Villa Rothschild